gitAbishek/LSMProduct/readme.txt

 Yes, we do.
 Check out this [Getting Started Docs](https://docs.masteriyo.com/)

 == Changelog ==

+= 1.3.2 - 10-12-2021 =
+- Enhancement - Quiz Attempts Listing on the back-end.
+- Enhancement - Allow the administrator to change the instructor of the course.
+- Enhancement - Added users/me REST API endpoint.
+- Enhancement - Optimize images.
+- Enhancement - Populate checkout form with current user information.
+- Tweak - Remove the description column from the category list.
+- Tweak - Optimize the toast messages in the back-end.
+- Tweak - Moved the delete menu inside the order edit page to right.
+- Fix - Paid course being converted to free course issue.
+- Fix - Back to course button link in the course complete message.
+- Fix - Section title issue in the delete confirmation message.
+- Fix - Pagination button jumping up and down.

 = 1.3.1 - 30-11-2021 =
 - Feature - Allow manual order creation from the backend by an administrator.